Tensor generators on schemes and stacks: Tensor generators and Totaro's Theorem

 \section{Tensor generators and Totaro's Theorem}

-In this section we define the property of a vector bundle to be a tensor generator and show that this property is equivalent to the property that its associated frame bundle has quasiaffine total space when the stabilizer groups are affine.
-Moreover, we prove the generalization of Totaro's Theorem \cite{Tot04:MR2108211} to the general relative case.
+In this section, we define the property of a vector bundle to be a tensor generator, and show that it is equivalent to the property that its associated frame bundle has quasi-affine total space, when the stabilizer groups are affine.
+Moreover, we prove the generalization of Totaro's Theorem \cite{Tot04:MR2108211} to the general relative case and give the proof of Theorem \ref{THM:thmA} at the end of the section.